MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/microsoftml/getsentiment.md

 # required metadata
 title: "getSentiment function (MicrosoftML) "
-description: " Scores natual language text and creates a column that  contains probabilities that the sentiments in the text are positive. "
+description: " Scores natural language text and creates a column that  contains probabilities that the sentiments in the text are positive. "
 keywords: "(MicrosoftML), getSentiment, nlp, sentiment, text, transform"
 author: "dphansen"
 ms.author: "davidph"